dabbu-knowledge-platform/files-api-server/README.md

 ### Creating a new provider

-**Note: If you want to create a new provider, please file an issue using the `New provider` template [here](https://github.com/dabbu-knowledge-platform/files-api-server/issues/new/choose).
+If you want to create a new provider, please file an issue using the `New provider` template [here](https://github.com/dabbu-knowledge-platform/files-api-server/issues/new/choose).
 This is only to let us know that you want to work on the provider and how you plan to go about it.

+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for a detailed guide to setting up your environment and making changes to the code.

 Also, if you need any help on the code, please do ask on [this](https://github.com/dabbu-knowledge-platform/files-api-server/discussions/categories/want-to-contribute) Github discussion.
-We will only be glad to help :)**
+We will only be glad to help :)

 ## Docs

-The documentation for the server can be found [here](https://dabbu-knowledge-platform.github.io/impls/server).
+The documentation for the server can be found on the [website](https://dabbu-knowledge-platform.github.io/impls/server).
+The source can be found [here](https://github.com/dabbu-knowledge-platform/dabbu-knowledge-platform.github.io/blob/main/impls/server.md).

 ## Issues and pull requests

 You can contribute to Dabbu by reporting bugs, fixing bugs, adding features, and spreading the word!
 If you want to report a bug, create an issue by clicking [here](https://github.com/dabbu-knowledge-platform/files-api-server/issues/new/choose).
 While creating an issue, try to follow the Bug report or Feature request template.

-To contribute code, have a look at [CONTRIBUTING.md](./CONTRIBUTING.md).
+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for a detailed guide to setting up your environment and making changes to the code.

 ## Legal stuff